carlbeech/OpenSongViewer/README.md

   e.g.  Do you want to see C# or Db in your songs.

   NOTE: Due to a change in data structure, 0.3 will not be able to open Song Lists that were saved under version 0.1.

+### V0.4

+- Preferences now allows you to select number of lines to a page (column split)
+- When editing an existing file, program now preserves other information from the file (e.g. author, CCLI number etc) that may have been entered by OpenSong main program.
+If the song is a new song, then all fields are left blank apart from Song Title, Lyrics and (base) key.

 # Description